llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

 .. option:: --verify-note-sections

  When adding note sections, verify if the section format is valid.
-This flag is turned on by default for ELF files.
+On by default for ELF files.

-.. option:: --no-verify-note-sections

- When adding note sections, do not verify if the section format is valid.

 .. option:: --weaken-symbol <symbol>, -W